The Best Wing Foiling Article for Beginners Part 4- Wingin' It Now!

-Welcome back to the lessons of wing foiling for everyone session-4 & more specifically the just winging it series in this episode which is number four tack development on a wing.
-Thanks for watching as this lahoma winds is helpful for us in keeping me intentional and accountable in our development.
-We aspire to progress past just being a winger please consider subscribing to the lahoma winds and leaving a comment every little bit of interaction does help.
-We hope that this playlist can offer some benefit so let's jump into it now with some nuggets that we have gathered in our journey to learn how to tack under a handgun let's begin briefly by taking a look at gear considerations personally.
+Welcome back to the article on wing foiling for everyone session-4 & more specifically the just winging it series in this episode which is the number four tack development on a wing.
+Thanks for watching as this Lahoma Winds is helpful for us in keeping me intentional and accountable in our development.
+We aspire to progress past just being a winger please consider subscribing to the Lahoma Winds and leaving a comment every little bit of interaction does help.
+We hope that this playlist can offer some benefit.
+So, let's jump into it now with some nuggets that we have gathered in our journey to learn how to tack under a handgun let's begin briefly by taking a look at gear considerations personally.

 Our experience has been that this just isn't extreme enough to complete the task at hand.
 And also using a hand wing that is smaller in size can be easier to maneuver early on in the transition.
 You want to have a sufficient amount of wind as in the lightest of winds your technical preciseness will need to increase to perform the tech.
 Staying in the flattest of conditions will decrease your frustration and progression.
 As well from a hydrofoil perspective a high aspect front wing that excels in glide is going to give you more time to initiate and complete your tech.

 We also find a benefit from using a wing stick to connect between the handles.
 This comes in handy when you are blindly reaching for that handhold coming out of the tack or when you want to trim your grip width throughout handles without having to re-grip every time duotone had the early boom set up on their wings.
 We are excited to try their new duotone slick because we think it will also offer these same benefits without losing.